Purplelume/Ecommerce-backend/README.md

 ![License Badge](https://shields.io/badge/license-MIT-blue)

 ## Description
-This project is keeping in stock databases and managing them.
+This project is about building the back end for an e-commerce site.
+Letting the user Create, Update, Delete and View files in the database.

 ### Table of Contents:
 * [Installation](#installation)